Scille/parsec-cloud/bindings/README.md

 bash ./gradlew dependencies --write-locks
 ```

-If you want to udpate a specific list of dependencies use:
+If you want to update a specific list of dependencies use:

 ```shell
 bash ./gradlew classes --update-locks <dependencies comma separated>